Gabriola Island: Post-contact

 The first European visit to Gabriola was by the Spanish schooner Santa Saturnina under José María Narváez in 1791.
 Narváez is said to have given the name Punta de Gaviola to the southeastern end of the island.
 It may also have been Juan Francisco de la Bodega y Quadra, rather than Narváez, who bestowed the name.
 Over time, "Gaviola" may have been corrupted into "Gabriola" and applied to the whole island.
 Gaviola is sometimes said to be a misspelling of gaviota ("seagull"), but it may refer to the Spanish surname Gaviola.

 In 1792, the island was again visited by a Spanish expedition, under Galiano and Valdés.
 Galiano and Valdés stayed at Pilot Bay for several days, to repair their vessels and explore the vicinity of what is now Nanaimo.
 They called the anchorage Cala del Descanso ("Cove of Rest").
-Galiano stayed at the island for four days and while there, encountered several Indians and engaged in limited trading.
-Galiano also found an abandoned Indian village.
+Galiano stayed at the island for four days and while there, encountered several Indigenous people and engaged in limited trading.
+Galiano also found an abandoned First Nations village.
 This site was later wrongly identified as the present Descanso Bay by British cartographers.
 The British expedition of George Vancouver may also have visited the island very briefly in 1792.
 While the Spanish explored and charted the Strait of Georgia, they left no permanent settlements.
 In 1827, fur traders of the Hudson's Bay Company established a post at Fort Langley on the Fraser River, but no Europeans settled in the Nanaimo area until the discovery of coal there in 1852.
 From the mid-1850s on, coal miners and ex-gold miners began to move to Gabriola, where they started farms to supply the growing population of Nanaimo.

 By 1874, 17 settlers were working the land on Gabriola, and two-thirds of those had First Nations wives and young families.
 Portuguese settler John Silva, for whom Silva Bay was named, married "Louise," the daughter of a Cowichan chief, in 1873.
 Three of their sons volunteered to fight in the First World War; one was killed, another wounded.
 The name of Frank Silva, missing in action on Vimy Ridge in 1917, is inscribed on the Vimy Memorial in France.